Last Updated on

 Take a look at the complete packing list for long-haul bicycle tours.

 27. Put everything back in the same place.
 And if you don’t find something where you first looked, when you find it, put it where you first looked because that’s where you thought it was!
-Organization is key to keeping track of your stuff.
+The organization is key to keeping track of your stuff.

 28. Never own more than you can carry.
 I understand that a traditional Kyrgyz dress is beautiful and so cheap… consider shipping it home.

 So, what do you think?
-Do this rules make sense?
+Do these rules make sense?
 Do you have some more rules or advice to add?
 Contribute in the comments below!

 Follow Us on Social Networks and Subscribe our Newsletter